RHay6868/pz-mods-spiffo-suit-more-colors/README.md

 ## ☕ Support My Work

-If you enjoyed this mod and want to support my future creations (or help keep Spiffo looking fly), feel free to [donate a Ko-fi](https://ko-fi.com/ryanhayes).
+If you enjoyed this mod and want to support my future creations, feel free to [donate a Ko-fi](https://ko-fi.com/ryanhayes).
 Every bit helps and means a lot! 💙

 And if you liked the mod, don’t forget to rate it on Steam!

 ---

-## 🧵 Other Mods by Me
+## 🧵 Mods by Me

 <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=2950018687">
   <img src="https://images.steamusercontent.com/ugc/2015963598372661329/B17E7C7FCF04C48160BFB9E987C086EEED16497D/" width="160" style="margin: 4px;" title="Hayes Firearms Overhaul">